 After spending more than 15 years out of the classroom, Roberto Pacheco decided he wanted more direction in his life – and started taking classes at Wright College.
-Now, he is a semi-finalist to receive the prestigious, nation-wide Jack Kent Cooke Scholarship, set to earn his associate in arts this spring, and already accepted early decision to two four-year universities.
+Now a semifinalist to receive the prestigious, nation-wide Jack Kent Cooke Scholarship, he’s also set to earn his associate in arts this spring and has already accepted early decision to two four-year universities.

 “I thought ‘what am I doing with my life?’
 I was 30 and my friends had families and careers.
 I knew I needed something stable and that an education would give me that,” he explained.

 In the fall of 2017, Roberto started out with a few classes because he was nervous about having been out of school for so long.
 As he began to feel more comfortable, he decided to jump in and really make the best of his college experience.
-He joined clubs, became president of the Great Books society, secretary chair of the Phi Theta Kappa honor society, and an embedded tutor in a composition class.
+He joined clubs, became president of the Great Books Student Society, secretary chair of the Phi Theta Kappa Honor Society, and an embedded tutor in a composition class.
 He also found his passion, with the help of his professors.